 Pacific Northwest has been sitting in the lowest temperatures for this Winter season.
-Some parts of the city have covered by snow.
+Some parts of the city have been covered by snow.
 We got our luck.
 Snow only stays for a day and melts away, but it's freezing outside!
-If I could snap my fingers for the warmer weather, that would be nice.
+That would be nice if I could snap my fingers about the warmer weather.
 Don't you think?
-When the weather gets chilly, there's nothing more comforting than curling up under a blanket with a warm drink watching your favorite movie with your beloved one.
-Whether you need to warm your bones or treat a cold, this delightful drink is the perfect thing to take the cold out of your frozen bone and make you warm from head to toe.
-So when it comes to the way to warm up my body, I only have one thing in mind, Warm drinks.
+When the weather gets chilly, there's nothing more comforting than curling up under a blanket with a warm drink, or watching your favorite movie with your beloved one.
+Whether you need to warm your bones or treat a cold, this delightful drink is the perfect thing to take the cold out of your frozen bone and warm you from head to toe.
+So when it comes to warming my body, I only have one thing in mind, Warm drinks.
 This Almond tea with baked puff pastry has been delightful and a lifesaver, especially during this harsh wintertime.
-This hot drink is sweet and tasty and sure to be your new favorite to warm up your body and soul.
+This hot drink is sweet, tasty, and sure to be your new favorite to warm up your body and soul.

-I learn about this tea from one of my favorite Chinese restaurants in California, but since we moved here to PNW, I haven't found any Chinese restaurant that served this tea.
-So, for now, I had learned how to prepare this myself.
+I learned about this tea from one of my favorite Chinese restaurants in California, but since we moved here to PNW, I haven't found any Chinese restaurant that serves this tea.
+So, for now, I have learned how to prepare this myself.

 It's pretty easy to make this almond tea with baked puff pastry, with store-bought ingredients such as puff pastry sheets, almond powder, and canned ginkgo nu; you are on your way to the warm and comforting place.
 And besides, this one tea looks very fancy to serve your guest or private party enjoying this cold winter season.